Isabela-conde/IN2024_V04-Data-Analysis/CTD/README.md

 ### 1. Process .P files to .nc files

-process_pickle.m automatically runs proccessing matlab code for case n=1,2,3 and 12.
+process_pickle.m automatically runs proccessing matlab code compute_AFP07_dissapation.m for case n=1,2,3 and 11,12.

-Authors of code compute_AFP07_dissapatino.m wrote the following article which expalins variable and method:
+Authors of code compute_AFP07_dissapation.m wrote the following article which expalins variables and method:
 Comparison of Turbulence Intensity from CTD-Attached and Free-Fall Microstructure Profilers (Goto, 2017)